YinghuiXing/YinghuiXing.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2026.03* One paper was selected as the ESI highly cited paper.
 - *2025.12* I was selected for the Young Talent Support Program of the Chinese Institute of Electronics.
 - *2025.11* I was selected for the Soaring New Star of NWPU.
 - *2024.11* One paper was selected as the ESI highly cited paper.